 - If you ignore this rule and ask anyhow, I will reply directing you to the FAQ.
 If you continue to harass and beg after my first rejection, I will stop replying to you.
 If your behavior continues, I will block you, meaning that no communications from you – submissions or otherwise – will be accepted any longer.
 NO EXCEPTIONS TO THIS RULE.
 Please do not ruin things by harassing me because you feel wrongly entitled to my time and help.

-- If you want critiques of your writing before you submit (usually a good idea), please post it on /x/ or at Terror Tortellini’s Creepypasta subforum - you will find many other aspiring writers there to help you in ways that we, sadly, cannot.
+- If you want critiques of your writing before you submit (usually a good idea), please post it on /x/ or Creepypasta Network - you will find many other aspiring writers there to help you in ways that we, sadly, cannot.

-- The other option is to submit and check “yes” for publishing on crappypasta.com – this means that if we deem your story not right for the creepypasta main site, we’ll still publish it on crappypasta.com, where people can give you advice and critiques.
+- The other option is to submit and check “yes” for publishing on crappypasta.com – this means that if we decide that your story has potential but isn’t quite ready for the main website, we’ll still publish it on crappypasta.com, where people can give you advice and critiques.
 THIS DOES NOT MEAN THAT YOU CAN SUBMIT UNFINISHED WORK FOR FREE FEEDBACK.
 DOING SO WILL NET YOU A BAN FROM FUTURE SUBMISSIONS.
 Crappypasta is intended only for people who were satisfied with their pasta and rejected, as a sort of “last resort” phase of feedback.
-Do be aware, though, that it’s not a hugbox – you will probably get some troll comments alongside the helpful ones.
+Do be aware, though, that it’s not a hugbox – you will probably get some troll comments alongside the helpful ones, though I do try to remove anything I deem more abusive than constructive.
 If you can’t take the scrutiny or “trauma” of having your stuff put on crappypasta, DO NOT CHECK YES ON THIS OPTION.

 - Unfortunately, sometimes a stolen work gets through because the submission team isn’t familiar with the original work.
 If you notice this, and you are SURE that it’s a case of plagiarism and not just a popular creepypasta that you’ve read before (remember, creepypasta IS a meme, and memes by definition get spread around the internet) or the author submitting his own work (yes, we’ve had instances of people reporting the author for plagiarizing himself because they didn’t bother to read the credit at the bottom of the post), then please use Contact Us with a link to the pasta in question as well as proof that it was written by someone else and should not be on the site.